 There are many exceptions (looking at you, Gucci), but you can frequently buy high-quality, capacious duffle bags at reasonable prices.

 What is a Duffle Backpack?

 A Duffle Backpack—or Hybrid Duffle, as we refer to them here at Evatac—is a bag that tries to be both a backpack and a duffle.
 Most of the time, Duffle slants one way or the other—they're either a backpack or a duffle initially.
 The shape of the backpack duffle bag and the orientation of its arrangement can give you an indication.

-Now that you know what duffle bags are, why duffles make great travel bags, and how duffles can enhance your two-bag system of packing.
+Now that you know what duffle bags are, why duffle make great travel bags, and how duffle can enhance your two-bag system of packing.
 It's time to figure out which one is the best duffle bag for you!
-What will be most important to you when looking into duffles?
+What will be most important to you when looking into duffle?
 No duffle carries every desirable duffel feature, so consider what your top priorities are.
 If you're looking for the toughest bag and best duffle bag, Evatac duffle bag is the best to go!
 Check it out today.